-Replication is a very useful functionality which enables creating identical database copies on different servers.
-It is an asynchronous operation and it adds insignificant IO & network load to the server.
-It is also quite easy to setup.
-I’ll try to explain some aspects, benefits & problems that may arise mainly for statement-based replication which is most commonly used (there are a lot similarities with row-based replication though).
+Replication is a very useful functionality which enables creating identical database copies (replicas) on different servers.
+It is an asynchronous operation and it adds insignificant disk & network I/O load to the primary server.
+I will try to explain some aspects, benefits & problems that may arise mainly for statement-based replication which is most commonly used (there are a lot similarities with row-based replication though).

 Common Replication Terms

-- the MySQL server from which the data is being replicated.
+- the MySQL server from which data are being replicated.
 All DML statements that modify data (INSERT, DELETE, UPDATE) are (must be) executed here.
 That goes for DDL statements as well which is also imperative to execute on this server.
 Every change is replicated as is.

-- the MySQL server which replicates from the Master.
+- the MySQL server which replicates from the Primary.
 Nothing should be written or modified on this server.
-All changes to data or structures should pass through the Master or else you might run into duplicate-key errors which will stop the replication until resolved.
+All changes to data or structures should pass through the Primary or else you might run into duplicate-key errors which will stop the replication until resolved.

 - Every data modification statement and DDL statement is written in a special binary format on these files.
-They are usually located in /var/log/mysql with a filename pattern such as mysql-bin.NNNNNN (unless you specify otherwise in the configuration file).
-Every time you restart the server or execute FLUSH LOGS, a new log is created and the index is incremented.
+They are usually located in /var/log/mysql with a filename pattern such as mysql-bin.NNNNNN, unless otherwise specified in the configuration file.
+Every time you restart the server or execute

 - SQL Thread:

-- Runs on the Slave and is responsible for executing the SQL statements that need to be replicated.
+- Runs on the Replica and is responsible for executing the SQL statements that need to be replicated.

 - IO Thread:

-- Runs on the Slave but also reads from the Master binary logs SQL statements and stores them locally on the Relay binary logs.
-Together with the SQL Thread performs the whole concept of asynchronous replication.
+- Runs on the Replica but reads from the Primary binary logs SQL statements and stores them locally on the Relay binary logs.
+Together with the SQL Thread perform all necessary operations to accomplish asynchronous replication.

 - Replication Lag:

-- the distance between the master and slave.
+- the distance between the Primary and Replica.
 An approximate measure for this is the value of the Seconds_Behind_Master field, shown by the SHOW SLAVE STATUS command.

 - Broken Replication: